liuiuge/local_ftpserver/README.md

 #"exit" to exxxxx it.

 And all the function above available in client, and server provide full support.
-Client(https://github.com/liuiuge/local_ftpclient).
+Client(https://github.com/liuiuge/local_ftpclient) only for test.

 #                                                                                                               T.B.C.